Caravan (Juan Tizol and Duke Ellington song)

 "Caravan" is an American jazz standard by Juan Tizol and Duke Ellington, first performed by Ellington in 1936.
 Irving Mills wrote lyrics, but they are rarely sung.

 Original recording

 The first version of the song was recorded in Hollywood in 1936 and performed as an instrumental by Barney Bigard and His Jazzopators.
-Two takes were recorded, of which the first (Variety VA-515-1) was published.
+Two takes were recorded for Variety label, of which the first was issued as a 78 record (Variety VA-515-1) in 1937.
 The band members were: